 - ITR-3: Individuals and HUFs who are partners in a partnership or LLP and who derive their income from self-employment or other sources use this form.

-- If an individual, HUF, or company has presumed income from a business or profession and their total income does not exceed Rs.
-50 lakhs, they must utilize the ITR-4 (SUGAM).
+- If an individual, HUF, or company has presumed income from a business or profession, and their total income does not exceed Rs.
+50 lakhs, they must utilise the ITR-4 (SUGAM).

 - LLPs, AOPs, and BOIs file their income tax returns using the ITR-5 form.

-- ITR-6: Businesses utilize this form to submit their income tax returns.
+- ITR-6: Businesses utilise this form to submit their income tax returns.

 - ITR-7: Individuals and businesses who are obliged to submit returns under section 139(4A), 139(4B), 139(4C), 139(4D), 139(4E), or 139(4F) of the Income Tax Act must use this form.

-In order to prevent errors and delays in the processing of their returns, taxpayers must utilize the appropriate type of ITR form when completing their income tax returns.
+To prevent errors and delays in the processing of their returns, taxpayers must use the appropriate type of ITR form when completing their income tax returns.

 How to file income tax returns?